campanula/AIGameSolver/README.md

 # AIGameSolver
  Java program that solves a game using A* and uniform cost search.
+Made in 2020.